Table of Contents:

 - The micro:bit can supply up to 120mA of power and 3.3V on its output pins.

-- Power-hungry peripherals (e.g. 3rd party servos, motors and range finders, Wi-Fi and gesture sensors) that will not work properly when the micro:bit is powered directly will work very well if you provide power via the IM01.
+- When powered directly, the IM01 is able to provide up to five times as much power to the circuit, which means that performance will not degrade with larger circuits and peripherals that require 5V to run properly will be performant: power-hungry peripherals (e.g. 3rd party servos, motors and range finders, Wi-Fi and gesture sensors) that will not work properly when the micro:bit is powered directly will work very well if you provide power via the IM01.

 Plug your USB cable into the IM01 to power your micro:bit and ensure that all of your peripherals perform to the best of their abilities.